Editor's Picks

 - Your website should feel like your treatment room.
 Clinical sports massage therapists might lean toward clean, minimal layouts like Florence.

-- Holistic practitioners who incorporate energy work, aromatherapy, or sound healing will find Colima's earthy warmth more aligned.
+- Practitioners who incorporate energy work, aromatherapy, or sound healing will find Colima's earthy warmth more aligned.

 - Luxury spa therapists and destination practitioners should look to Suffolk's resort-inspired aesthetic.
 The template should attract your ideal client before they read a single word.